 The Audit & Risk Management Committee has principal responsibility for risk assessment and risk management, as required under its charter and by New York Stock Exchange rules.
 As part of this role, the Committee monitors the operation of our enterprise risk management program.
 The Audit & Risk Management Committee receives an annual enterprise risk management report in which we identify our most significant operating risks and the mitigating factors that exist to control those risks.
-The Committee also receives regular reports from our Chief Risk Officer, Vice President of Information Security, Director of Risk Management programs.
+The Committee also receives reports at its in-person meetings on our cybersecurity and data privacy efforts, including an annual in-depth review of strategy and initiatives for the coming year, presented by our Vice President, Information Security.
+In addition, the Committee receives reports from time-to-time on risks and developments relating to our IT systems upgrades, financial reporting, security issues, insurance, legal matters, compliance training and reporting, and other areas of risk and risk management.
 In addition, the Committee meets privately on a regular basis with representatives of our independent auditors to discuss our auditing and accounting processes and management.

 The Compensation Committee considers as part of its oversight of our executive compensation program the proper alignment of the incentive awards it administers with stockholder value creation, corporate objectives, and our business code of ethics and business conduct.
 The Committee receives a risk assessment from its compensation consultant that analyzes the risks represented by each component of the program, as well as mitigating factors.
 We discuss this in further detail herein under the heading "Risk Considerations In Compensation Programs."
+See page 57.